krinkin/particles-dspf/README.md

 Dempster Shafer model for ToF measuring the distance to the perforated wall.
-ToF is moving toward the obstacle with some rate of laser beam bounce.
+ToF is moving toward the obstacle with some hit/miss bounce rate of the laser beam.